unknownbrackets/maxcso/README.md

   * Can take a CSO or DAX file as a source.
   * Able to output at larger block sizes.
   * Support for experimental cso formats using [lz4][] (faster decompression)
+  * Tuning of deflate or lz4 compression threshold.

 Compression